stuffmattdoes/how-to-code-web/03-web-fundamentals.md

 "The internet" and "the web" are frequently referred to as one in the same, but indeed they are distinct!

 ## How does The Web work?
 Let's talk about how the web actually works (in tandem with the internet).
-To do this, let's investigate what happens between the time you type a URL into a browser and when that same website is finished loading - more technically known as **The HyperText Transfer Protocol (HTTP) Life Cycle**
+To do this, let's investigate what happens between the time you type a URL into a browser and when that same website is finished loading.
+This is more technically known as **The HyperText Transfer Protocol (HTTP) Life Cycle**

 ### The HTTP Life Cycle
 2. Client Request (www.github.com)